 The following instructions provide an overview of basic requirements regarding the content and formal design of theses (master theses, bachelor theses and term paper) at the group of Accounting and Reporting at WU.
-During the writing process, the students are assisted by content-related supervision provided by the chair and the assistants of the group.
-Especially, the structure of the thesis is discussed in an initial meeting.
+During the writing process, the students are supervised by the chair and the assistants of the group.